DarkComet: Syria

-In 2014 DarkComet was linked to the Syrian conflict.
+In 2011 to 2014, DarkComet was linked to the Syrian conflict.
 People in Syria began using secure connections to bypass the government's censorship and the surveillance of the internet.
 This caused the Syrian Government to resort to using RATs to spy on its civilians.
 Many believe that this is what caused the arrests of many activists within Syria.

 The RAT was distributed via a "booby-trapped Skype chat message" which consisted of a message with a Facebook icon which was actually an executable file that was designed to install DarkComet.
 Once infected, the victim's machine would try to send the message to other people with the same booby-trapped Skype chat message.

 Once DarkComet was linked to the Syrian regime, Lesueur stopped developing the tool, stating, “I never imagined it would be used by a government for spying,” he said.
 “If I had known that, I would never have created such a tool.”

 Target Gamers, Military and Governments

-In 2012 Arbos Network company found evidence of DarkComet being used to target military and gamers by unknown hackers from Africa.
+In 2012, Arbos Network company found evidence of DarkComet being used to target military and gamers by unknown hackers from Africa.
 At the time, they mainly targeted the United States.